 - It needs to be lightweight (not 50 lbs or more).

-- Air conditioning cycle has to be packed tightly (in order to get a small device).
+- Air conditioning cycle has to be packed tightly (to get a small device).

 - No cords translates into a battery-powered air conditioner.

-Here’s what the result of how to engineer a lightweight, compact, battery-operated AC unit:
+Here’s the result of how to engineer a lightweight, compact, battery-operated AC unit: